Sunday, June 12, 2011

 In my last post I had a commentary about a person who claimed God gave his mother a winning lottery ticket after he prayed.
-One of the comments I received questioned what the problem was with gambling which would lead me to say I didn’t believe God would work that way.
+[This post had missing links by 8/9/15 and so was deleted] One of the comments I received questioned what the problem was with gambling which would lead me to say I didn’t believe God would work that way.

 Well, over a decade ago I did a series on Biblical Ethics for my high school Sunday School class.
 The text I used was Robertson McQuilken’s, An Introduction to Biblical Ethics.
 I found my outline for this course and decided to cut and paste here the section on gambling.
 While my outline had much quoting from McQuilkin, I used him as my jumping-off point for my own lesson.
 So here you have mostly McQuilkin’s comments extracted from that section of his book.
 I tend to agree with what he says.

 McQuilkin tells us the reason he places gambling as a subset of "social responsibility" rather than under "personal integrity" is that it is virtually impossible "to make a convincing case from Scripture against gambling as inherently sinful, but it is no difficult task at all to marshal biblical evidence against gambling as a social evil."